techiediaries/techiediaries/_posts/2020/angular-9/angular-firebase/2019-12-14-angular-9-8-firestore-database-crud-tutorial.md

 ## What is CRUD?

-CRUD stands for Create, Read, Update and Delete and refer to the operations that we run against a database to createn retrieve and update data.
+CRUD stands for Create, Read, Update and Delete and refer to the operations that we run against a database to create, retrieve, update and delete data.
 In this example, the database is a Firestore database that exists on the cloud.

 > **Note**: This tutorial works with Angular 9.